ssspiderzzz/express-back-end/README.md

 ## Express-Back-End BoilerPlate

-A express boiler plate has cors and dotenv setup.
-The purpose for this boiler plate is to create a deployment ready environment.
+A express boilerplate has cors and dotenv setup.
+This boilerplate is in a deployment ready environment.

 ### `npm start`